Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Experiment

-\textbf{Hyper-parameters. } We follow the attack settings of ~\cite{DBLP:conf/cvpr/Wang021} and set the maximum perturbation $\epsilon$ to 16, the number of iteration rounds $T$ to 10 and the iteration step size $\alpha$ to 1.6.
-We set decay factor $\mu$ to 1 for MI-FGSM and NI-FGSM.
-As for input transformation methods, we set transformation probability to 0.5 for DIM.
-We adopt 7$\times$7 Gaussian kernal for TIM and the scale number for SIM equals to 5.
+\textbf{Hyper-parameters.} We follow the standard attack settings of ~\citep{DBLP:conf/cvpr/Wang021,xie2019improving,wang2021admix}, where we set the maximum perturbation $\epsilon$ to 16, the number of iteration rounds $T$ to 10, the iteration step size $\alpha$ to 1, and the decay factor $\mu$ to 1 for MI-FGSM and NI-FGSM.
+As for input transformation methods, we set the transformation probability to 0.5 for DIM.
+We adopt 7$\times$7 Gaussian kernel for TIM and the scale number for SIM equals 5.
 For our method, we set pre-convergence iterations $P$ to 5 and global search factor $S$ to 10.